solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

    1. Install dependencies
    2. Install Android Studio
+   3. Install the Android SDK
-   3. Configure **ANDROID_HOME** environment variable
+   4. Configure the **ANDROID_HOME** environment variable
-   4. Create a new sample project (this is only used to set up the emulator)
+   5. Create a new sample project (this is only used to set up the emulator)

       1. If you run into the error `✖ Copying template`, add the `--npm` flag at the end